illinois-impact/gpu-algorithms-labs/README.md

 ## Issues

-Please use the [Github issue manager] to report any issues or suggestions.
+Please use the [Github issue manager] to make any suggestions on the structure of the labs.
+These will be provided for future semesters.
+Questions and problems for this semester should be posted to the discussion forum for the class.

-Include the outputs of
+If submitting a bug report, be sure to include the outputs of

 ```bash
 rai version